 Carbon compensation: ongoing

 Acknowledgement: Cedric (Vanderer) - thanks for sharing your professional knowledge and experience regarding ventilation in a van or bus.
+Koen, Kristof & Thibault (De Vroe Metals) - thanks for accepting the challenge of manufacturing this custom ventilation duct and supporting with the design.

 Coming from the renewable industry as project engineer and driving electric for a couple of years now, I initially wasn’t too keen on driving around with a V8 7.3L diesel engine from 1996 (despite the iconic look and feel of the bus).
 At some point it popped up our minds to convert the bus into an electric one.
 A quick calculation on the required battery pack for a basic range of 300-400 km soon made us realize this was not an option for the bus (with the current batterytechnology).
 The ecological impact and cost of this gigantic battery pack would be difficult to justify as well.

 Instead, looking at the alternatives for heavy duty transport, we came to know HVO100 (hydratedvegetable oil) also known as “renewable diesel”.
 This fuel is produced from 100% renewable waste streams and blended with hydrogen in a specific process to create the renewable diesel.
 It’s claimed to reduce the CO2 emissions by 90% compared to conventional diesel.
-It’s a little more expensive at the station (as somewhat expected) but perfectly fits the project philosophy and allows for some great mileage with a single full tank (160L).
+It’s a little more expensive at the station (as somewhat expected) but perfectly fits the project philosophy and allows for some great mileage with a single full tank (65 gallon or 246L).

 First ideas: We would like to go even a step further here and are currently looking into the option to install some additional EGTS (exhaust gas treatment system).
 The idea would be to install a diesel particulate filter which we would regenerate manually from time to time by dismounting the filter and placing in a small industrial oven.